 There are no referees in ultimate.
-Part of the game's official rules, Spirit of the Game[TM], is based on the belief that respect and honor between competitors make it possible for control of the game to be in the players' hands.
-Each athlete is obliged to trust every other player on the field to act as an official throughout play2.
+Part of the game's official rules, Spirit of the Game is based on the belief that respect and honor between competitors make it possible for control of the game to be in the players' hands.
+Each athlete is obliged to trust every other player on the field to act as an official throughout play.
 Players are responsible for making their own calls.

 When a player believes there has been an infraction, they must make the call.
-A player called for an infraction can either agree that they committed a foul/ violation and say "No Contest" or they may "Contest" that call if he/she believes the infraction did not occur.
+A player called for an infraction can either agree that they committed a foul/violation and say, "no contest," or they may "contest" that call if they believe the infraction did not occur.
 Play will temporarily stop while the call is being discussed.
-If opponents cannot agree on the outcome of a call (i.e., the call is "contested"), there will be a do over, where the disc is sent back to the thrower who possessed the disc before the supposed infraction, and play will continue from there.

-Spirit of the Game[TM]: Ultimate relies on a spirit of sportsmanship that places the responsibility for fair play on the player.
+If opponents cannot agree on the outcome of a call (i.e., that call is "contested"), there is a do over.
+The disc is sent back to the thrower who possessed it before the supposed infraction, and play will continue from there.
+Spirit of the Game: Ultimate relies on a spirit of sportsmanship that places the responsibility for fair play on the player.
 Highly competitive play is encouraged, but never at the expense of mutual respect among players, adherence to the agreed upon rules, or the basic joy of play.
 Such actions as taunting, aggression, intentional infractions or other win-at-all-costs behavior are contrary to Spirit of the Game and must be avoided.
 Self-Officiating: Players are responsible for their own foul and line calls.
 Players resolve their own disputes.